chemistry department hosts

 Chemathon for high school students

-Southern for a "Chemathon," a chemistry competition, on
+a "Chemathon," a chemistry competition, on April 26.
+The

-April 25.
-The day-long event, organized by FSC's chemistry department,
+day-long event, organized by FSC's chemistry department, runs from

-by the Florida Local Section of the American Chemical Society is a written
+by the Florida Section of the American Chemical Society is a written

-and oral competition among students divided into two categories: honors chemistry and
+and oral competition among students divided into two categories:

 information, please contact Dr. Carmen Gauthier at 680-4320.